TenjinInc/procrastinator/README.md

 Specifying no storage will cause Procrastinator to save tasks using the very basic built-in CSV storage.
 It is not designed for heavy loads, so you should replace it in a production environment.

-The file path is defined in `Procrastinator::Store::CSVStore::DEFAULT_FILE`.
+The file path is defined in `Procrastinator::Store::SimpleCommaStore::DEFAULT_FILE`.

 ```ruby
 Procrastinator.setup do |config|